 “We can’t fight.
 These pirates are better armed.
 But we can hope to slow them down, get far enough away that comms works.”

 “And spraying them with our frozen shit is going to slow them down how?”

 “It won’t but the next part will.”
 Pripong smiled.

 Charlan hated that smile.
 That smile had wrecked a Lamborghini in the Alps.
 That smile had put massive dents in the hull of the Sylvester, more than once.
-Some day that smile would get someone killed.
+That smile would get someone killed, some day.